jakubbester/hopter-compiler-toolchain-riscv/README.md

-This repo contains patches for LLVM, `rustc`, and the `core` library of Rust to include additional features to support [Hopter OS](https://github.com/ZhiyaoMa98/hopter).
-The easiest way to get started is to download a prebuilt version from the release page.
+This repo contains patches for LLVM, `rustc`, and the `core` library of Rust to include additional features to support [Hopter OS](https://github.com/hopter-project/hopter).
+The latest patched version is 1.81.0 released on Sep.5th, 2024.
+The easiest way to get started is to download a prebuilt patched version from the release page.
 The rest describes the customization made to the compiler toolchain and the building procedure.

 # Quick Start

-Download the prebuilt Rust compiler toolchain from the [release](https://github.com/ZhiyaoMa98/hopter-compiler-toolchain/releases/) page.
+Download the prebuilt Rust compiler toolchain from the [release](https://github.com/hopter-project/hopter-compiler-toolchain/releases/) page.
 Currently Linux with x86_64 and MacOS with Apple silicon are supported.
 Windows users please consider using WSL.
 MacOS users will need to grant execution permission to the downloaded binaries.

 Decompress the downloaded tar file with
 ```